-The Company entered into certain commitments under the Takeda license agreement (See Note 3), and a services agreement with RSI (See Note 4[A]).
-As of March 31, 2016 and September 30, 2016, the Company did not have any ongoing material financial commitments.
+The Company entered into certain commitments under the Takeda license agreement (See Note 3), amended its services agreement with RSI and entered into a separate service agreement with RSG (See Note 4(A)).
+As of March 31, 2016 and December 31, 2016, the Company did not have any ongoing material financial commitments.
 The Company expects to enter into other commitments as the business further develops.